allefeld/prevalence-permutation/README.md

 prevalence inference', [*NeuroImage*
 2016](http://dx.doi.org/10.1016/j.neuroimage.2016.07.040).
-In that paper the method was introduced as a way to perform population inference for classification accuracy and other information-like measures and and called 'permutation-based *information* prevalence inference using the minimum statistic'.
-Since it can just as well be applied to other first-level summary statistics, the method is here generically referred to as 'permutation-based prevalence inference using the minimum statistic', or 'prevalence inference' for short.
+In that paper the method was introduced as a way to perform population inference for classification accuracy and other information-like measures and called 'permutation-based *information* prevalence inference using the minimum statistic'.
+Since it can equally well be applied to other first-level summary statistics, the method is here generically referred to as 'permutation-based prevalence inference using the minimum statistic', or 'prevalence inference' for short.